 - 4. Check the classroom is set up in a way that ensures as much privacy as possible.
-It will not be possible to move furniture but you may want to consider how students are spaced around the room and ask them to move seat if they are very close to another student. - Place a Student Information Sheet and Consent Form in each pupil space as soon as you get into the classroom.
-You may want to ask one or two students to help you with this if you get into the room after student have entered. - 6.
-Fill in the information you can in the top section of the Data Collection Record - 7.
+It will not be possible to move furniture but you may want to consider how students are spaced around the room and ask them to move seat if they are very close to another student. - 5.
+Place a Student Information Sheet (PINK) and Consent Form (GREEN), in each pupil space as soon as you get into the classroom.
+You may want to ask one or two students to help you with this if you get into the room after students have entered. - 6.
+Fill in the information you can in the top section of the Data Collection Record (Date, School, fieldworker name, opt outs ahead of time). - 7.
 Give class teacher the Teacher Briefing Document.
-Remind them of their role for the survey: - a) Ask them to remain at the front of the classroom to help manage behaviour and ensure students do not look at each other's responses. - b) Any 1:1 support should come from the researcher not the teacher. - 8.
-Confirm no students who have been marked on your list as having opted out already, been opted out by their parents or are down as ineligible remain in your group.
+Remind them of their role for the survey: - a) Ask them to remain in the classroom to help manage behaviour and ensure students do not look at each other's responses. - b) Any 1:1 support should come from the researcher not the teacher. - 8.
+Confirm with the teacher no students who have been marked on your list as having opted out themselves, been opted out by their parents or are down as ineligible remain in your group.
 If they do, discretely speak to the teacher and check if the student should now go to where the other pupils not taking part are or stay in the classroom.
-If they are to stay in the classroom, hand them a word search activity to do during the session (they may also read or do their homework quietly). - 9.
+If they are to stay in the classroom, hand them a word search activity to do during the session or ask the teacher if they have some work they would like the student to complete.
+Students may also read or do their homework quietly. - 9.
 As students enter the classroom (or as the information is handed out if they are in the classroom already) ask them to begin reading the information on their desks and get a pen out. - 10.
 Once all students have been seated introduce the research.